More

 Learn more common math symbols here.

 Want to learn more about addition and subtraction?
-This adventure game teaches kids how to use addition to light up caves in the dark – https://www.splashlearn.com/addition-games
+These adventure games teaches kids how to use addition and subtraction to light up caves in the dark –

 Set theory and representation of Venn diagrams are key to problem-solving.